dasmeta/helm/charts/base/README.md

     tag: 1.2.3
 ```

-This is by overridding the `name`.
+This is done by overridding the `name`.
 Chart.yaml
 ```
 apiVersion: v2